CPUSim64 Architecture

 Stack Frame (SF)

-When making function calls local variables are often created on the stack.
+When making function calls, arguments and local variables are created on the stack.
 The stack frame keeps track of where the stack pointer was when the function started so that all local variables can be easily removed from the stack before the function returns.
+Function call arguments are referenced relative to the stack frame.

 Memory Model

 There are three regions of memory used by programs run by the CPU.
-They are Code, Heap and Stack.
+They are Code/Data, Heap and Stack.

 Your assembled machine code for your user program is loaded into memory for the CPU to execute.
-It is loaded into the code region of memory.
-This code region starts at address 0x1 and ends at the beginning of the heap.
+This code/data region typically starts at address 0x1 and ends at the beginning of the heap.
 Not only are machine instructions stored in the code region, but also any floating point or string literals defined in your program.
-It is condsidered an error to modifiy code or data in the code region.
+It is condsidered bad practice to modifiy code in the code region which is why it is marked as read-only.
+The data portion of the code/data region is where read-write static variables can be created using the #global preprocessor directive.

 Heap